Mabchir/nft_preview_card_component/README.md

 ### Continued development

 - The active version 1 (hovering over the image) has a weird shaky affect, which I am not sure where it's coming from.
-Maybe exploring the impact of the CSS visibility attribute would be helpful.
+Maybe exploring the impact of the CSS visibility attribute would be helpful(fixed).

-- Learning more ways of overlaying different components
+- Learning more ways of overlaying different components.

 ### Useful resources